huwarr/ddpm/README.md

 `sh load_and_eval.sh`

+This script will download a chekpoint `ddpm_trained.pt` and run `evaluate.py` script, which will generate 10 samples using a model, loaded from this chekpoint.
+Samples will be saved into `generated_samples.jpg`.

 ## Experiments

 The model was trained for approximately 46k steps, which took 4 and a half hours with GPU 1/8 A100.
 We trained the model with Adam optimizer and learning rate 2e-4 (as in the paper).